-There are tiled and timber wall finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub-floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
-I was unable to inspect the sub floor areas.
+The floors are of suspended timber construction.
+No sub floor access was available.
+All floors are covered.
 Internal Joinery and Kitchen Fittings Built-in cupboards were looked into, but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery is of timber and there are timber internal doors.
-The kitchen contains floor and wall mounted storage units.
+The internal doors consist of a timber panel type.
+The kitchen is fitted with a range of base and wall mounted units with laminate worktops.
 Chimney Breasts and Fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a gas fire and fireplace within the lounge.
+The fireplace in the Lounge has been removed, however the opening on the chimney breast remains.
 Internal Decorations Visually inspected.
-Internal decorative finishes are papered or painted.
-Cellars None.
+The internal walls and ceilings have a painted finish.
+Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The electrical switchgear is located in a cupboard within the lounge.
+Mains supply installed.
+The electricity consumer unit is located in a bedroom.
+A range of 13amp sockets are distributed throughout the property.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply.
-The gas meter is located within an external meter box.
+Mains gas supply installed.
 Water, Plumbing and Bathroom Fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains water supply.
-Visible sections of pipework are of copper and PVC materials.
-Sanitary fittings in the shower room comprise a suite with low level WC, wash hand basin and shower cabinet.
-The bathroom comprises a suite with low level WC, wash hand basin and bath.
-There are sink units within the kitchen and one of the attic floor bedrooms.
+Water is connected to the mains supply.
+The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with electric shower over.
+A composite sink unit is fitted within the kitchen.
 Heating and Hot Water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a 'Worcester' wall mounted gas heating boiler located in a cupboard within the dining room.
-This serves water filled steel panelled radiators throughout the house and also provides domestic hot water.
-This is fixed to a hot water storage tank also located within the dining room cupboard.
-Drainage Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Drainage is assumed to be connected to the mains sewerage system.
+There is a gas fired, 'Worcester' central heating boiler located within the kitchen.
+This supplies a system of water filled radiators throughout the property.
+The boiler also supplies the domestic hot water.